 How does this “scrolling” work?
 In simple terms, scrolling is the act of changing what part of the scene is visible.

-One can draw a connection to something we’re all familiar with - peering through the viewfinder (or screen) of a camera to compose a photograph.
+One can draw a connection to something we’re familiar with - peering through the viewfinder (or screen) of a camera to compose a photograph.

 The “camera” in our engine is the exact same concept - it’s the “thing” that controls what part of the scene is visible.